minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

      - Pool Datum must be unchanged
      - Transaction contain only 1 Script (Pool Script).
 It will avoid bad Admin stealing money from Order Contract.
    - validate Transaction won't mint any assets
-   - validate Admin withdraws the exact earned Profit Sharing amount:
+   - validate Admin withdraws the exact earned Fee Sharing amount:
      - Earned Asset A: Reserve A in Value - Reserve A in Datum
      - Earned Asset B: Reserve B in Value - Reserve B in Datum
    - validate Pool Out Value must be Pool In Value sub Earned Asset A and Earned Asset B